The Self-Care Planner

 So, here’s my trick: I use slim notebooks* that slip right inside the planner.
 When I fill one up, I simply write the date range for my entries on the back and grab a new journal.
 Then, I can easily refer to notes that I’ve taken from past appointments by searching for the associated calendar dates in my planner.

 We’d love to hear from you!
-Please share your ideas and comments with the Living Upp community and tell us what you think.
+Please tell us what you think.

 Need more than just the planner to stay accountable?
 Enroll in the Self-Care Mastery Program now.
 The Self-Care Planner is included with purchase.